 The quantitative results for the costs and possible savings in the area of transport are shown over time in the diagram below.
 For reasons of comparability, the time axis runs up to the year 2032, although transport emissions are not an SBTi target for ADVA.
 However, they are a significant Scope-3 contribution to our emissions.
+It is straightforward to show that the trends presented here would persist after 2032.

-The diagram again shows transport costs, the related $\mathrm{CO_2}$ taxes and the sum of the two components for the two climate scenarios described above.
-It should be noted here that the ordinate range shown is exactly eight times as large as in the diagram shown above for purchased electricity.
+The diagram again shows transport costs, the related CO_2 taxes and the sum of the two components for the two climate scenarios described above.
+It should be noted that the ordinate range shown is exactly eight times as large as in the diagram shown above for purchased electricity.